 On this screen, you can customize everything in your caption.

-You can change the font family, size, alignment, color, and a lot more.
+You can change the font family, size, alignment, colour, and a lot more.
 You can select the caption element within the canvas and drag it to change its position.
 You can adjust the timing of each caption using a very intuitive timeline.
-You add, edit, delete the caption text from the left sidebar.
+You add, edit, and delete the caption text from the left sidebar.

 By adding captions to your video.
 You can broaden your reach, ensure accessibility, provide learning resources for non-native speakers, boost SEO, and make content more engaging and memorable.

-The Recast Studio’s “Caption Video” tool is the easiest way to add captions on shorter social media videos.
+The Recast Studio’s Caption Video tool is the easiest way to add captions on shorter social media videos.
 You don’t have to worry about complex file formats or technical encoding.